SeungMin-Song/CENG319A2/README.md

  	 	 	 	   ↳	android.widget.ViewSwitcher
 ```

- Before you use this conponent, you have to import android.widget.ViewSwitcher at top.
+ Before you use this component, you have to import android.widget.ViewSwitcher at top.

 ```
 	improt android.widget.ViewSwitcher;